nuxt/nuxt/docs/3.api/2.composables/use-state.md

 ::

 ::tip{icon="i-ph-video-duotone" to="https://www.youtube.com/watch?v=mv0WcBABcIk" target="_blank"}
-Watch a video from Alexander Lichter about why and when to use `useState()`
+Watch a video from Alexander Lichter about why and when to use `useState()`.
 ::

 ## Using `shallowRef`